artefactual-labs/enduro/docs/user-manual.md

 ![Enduro dashboard](./assets/dashboard.png)

+### Connection monitor

+The widget in the lower-right corner shows the connection to `/collection/monitor`, which delivers live collection updates.
+It helps spot connection problems even when ingests and ordinary API requests still work.
+Without this stream, collection information may stay stale until refreshed.

+- **Connected**: the event stream is open.
+- **Connecting**: opening or retrying the connection.
+- **Failed**: at least four consecutive failures after a successful connection;
+  automatic retries continue.

+Click the widget for event counts, last-event time, and **Reconnect now**.
+Heartbeats should arrive about every ten seconds.
+A stalled first connection can remain **Connecting** indefinitely without reporting a failure.
+The widget reports this connection's status, not Enduro's overall health.

+There is currently no setting to hide the widget.
+See [Live updates behind proxies] for setup and troubleshooting.

 ### Watching filesystem and object stores

 It is possible to configure watchers that monitor filesystems or object stores